rl-institut/oemof-B3/docs/examples.rst

 * li-ion batteries,
 * transmission grid connection between BB and BE.

-The heat sector is not included in the example scenarios.
+The heat sector is not modeled.

 Data for capacities of wind, photovoltaic and biomass as well as electricity demand have been taken from the grid development plan